davidcarslaw/worldmet/README.md

 [![Travis-CI Build Status](https://travis-ci.org/davidcarslaw/worldmet.svg?branch=master)](https://travis-ci.org/davidcarslaw/worldmet)

-`worldmet` provides and easy way to access data from the [NOAA Integrated Surface Database](https://www.ncdc.noaa.gov/isd) (ISD).
+`worldmet` provides an easy way to access data from the [NOAA Integrated Surface Database](https://www.ncdc.noaa.gov/isd) (ISD).
 The ISD contains detailed surface meteorological data from around the world for over 35,000 locations.
 See also the